 Credit: 3 Lecture: 3 Lab: 0

-Textbook: The Real World, 7th edition, Norton Publishing, authors Kerry Ferris and Jill Stein.
-The faculty that teach this course have chosen to use the TexBook Program for the textbook for Introduction to Sociology.
+Textbook (Inclusive access): The Real World, 7th edition, Norton Publishing, authors Kerry Ferris and Jill Stein.
+The faculty that teach this course have chosen to use inclusive access for the textbook for Introduction to Sociology.